-- Do not hard code credentials, API keys, IP addresses, or any other sensitive information in the code, not even in the form of comments.
+- Do not hardcode credentials, API keys, IP addresses, or any other sensitive information in the code, including first names and last names, not even in the form of comments.

 - Configure the correct MIME types on your web server for all the different files being used in your web applications.

-- Sensitive data or files that do not need to be on the web servers should never be uploaded on the web server.
+- Sensitive data, files and any other item of information that do not need to be on the web servers should never be uploaded on the web server.

 - Always check whether each of the requests to create/edit/view/delete resources has proper access controls, preventing privilege escalation issues and making sure that all the confidential information remains confidential.

 - Make sure that your web application processes user input correctly, and that a generic response is always returned for all the resources that don’t exist/are disallowed in order to confuse attackers.

 - Enough validations should be employed by the backend code in order to catch all the exceptions and prevent the leakage of valuable information.

 - Configure the web server to suppress any exceptions that may arise and return a generic error page.

 - Configure the web server to disallow directory listing and make sure that the web application always shows a default web page.